kristianmandrup/graphql-typeorm-validation/README.md

 # graphql-typeorm-validation

-Map GraphQL directive validations to typeorm entities
+Map GraphQL type definitions `@constaints` directives to validations in typeorm entities.
+This allows you to kep validations in sync across app layers (mutations, entities) from a single source of truth (GraphQL type definitions)

 ## TypeORM Entity validation